UMM-CSci-Systems/Threaded-echo-client-server/README.md

   * E.g., `java umm.csci3401.EchoClient < my_file > /dev/null &`
 * If the file's big enough that it's not transmitted "instantly", then you'll end up with multiple clients competing for the server's attention, and you should see differences in the behavior of the server with the different thread pool schemes.
 If you're running the system monitor (or a command line tool like `htop`) you may also see the server using multiple cores to handle different threads in parallel.
 * On the other hand, if the file's really huge and you start up a ton of clients, ***you risk generating enough load that you severely bog down or even crash key lab services***.
 To minimize the likelihood of a Bad Thing Happening, please take the following precautions:
   * Have your client and server both run on the same machine.
-This way if your experiments do run amok, you'll probably only mess up the client you're sitting at instead of the entire lab.
+This way if your experiments do run amok, you'll probably only mess up the computer you're sitting at instead of the entire lab.
   * If you think you need a bigger file, work up to it incrementally.
 Don't just jump to the biggest file you can find.
   * Similarly, increase the number of clients incrementally.
   * Have the file you're reading (and any file you're writing if you don't use `/dev/null`) be in the temp directory ( `/tmp`) instead of someplace like your home directory.
 Files in your home directory are on the NFS server, so reading them involves going out across the network to the NFS server to access them.
-Files `/tmp` are actually on the client's local hard drive, so reads and writes will be strictly local and only affect that machine.
+Files `/tmp` are actually in memory (or on the client's local hard drive), so reads and writes will be strictly local and only affect that machine.

 Write up a summary of your results.
 What (if anything) were you able to observe?
 How, for example, does the execution time of your script scale with the number of times you hit the